sergei202/okcoders-backend-2017/week1-prep/homework.md

 ExpressJS Homework
 ====

 Let's make sure everyone is comfortable creating and working with express route handlers.

-We'll start by adding to our Express Math Server.
+Take the code from the `math.js` example from **[express](https://github.com/sergei202/okcoders-backend-2017/blob/master/week1-prep/express.md)** and save it as `homework.js`.

 ### Subtract, Multiply and Divide

-Take the `math.js` example from **[express](https://github.com/sergei202/okcoders-backend-2017/blob/master/week1-prep/express.md)** and add routes for us to be able to do subtraction, multiplication and division.
+Add routes for us to be able to do subtraction, multiplication and division.

 ### Dice